aasthas2022/ColdContactXLSX/readme.md

 - **Retry Logic**: In case of any errors encountered during email sending, the project includes a retry mechanism.
 It will attempt to resend the email for a maximum of 3 times before logging an error message if it fails.

+- **Follow-Up Emails**: Send follow-up emails to recruiters who have not responded to your initial email, increasing your chances of getting a response.

 ## Usage